netscaler/netscaler-adc-metrics-exporter/README.md

 --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log
 --log-level      | The level of logging.
 DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with non-required configs such as ```--username```, ```--password```, ```--start-delay```, etc. Helps supply username and password through file rather than CLI.
---k8sCICprefix   | Provide the prefix if exporter is used in kubernetes enviroment with Citrix ingress controller, "k8s_ingress_service_stats" dashboard can be used only if correct CICprefix is provided.
+--k8sCICprefix   | Provide the prefix if exporter is used in kubernetes enviroment with Citrix ingress controller, "k8s_ingress_service_stats" dashboard can be used only if correct CICprefix is provided and CIC version is 1.2.0 and above.
 Default prefix is "K8s"

 The exporter can be setup as given in the diagram using;
 ```